 Black and White

-Simplicity speaks to modern consumers, so stark black and white designs are appealing.
+Simplicity speaks to modern consumers, so stark black-and-white designs are appealing.
 White packaging with black text, for instance, is a classic approach that provides a familiar, traditional look.
 Black backgrounds with white cut-out letters, on the other hand, convey modern design ideals.

 These are only a few of the design trends influencing consumer packaged goods.
 Producers seeking to maximize the impact of packaging design should consult with a well-established, turnkey contract packaging company.
 Their experience solving diverse packaging dilemmas helps dial-in workable solutions for your product line.
-With the help of seasoned packagers, your distinctive designs will make the right impression with discerning consumers.
+With the help of seasoned packagers, your distinctive designs will make the right impression on discerning consumers.